MicrosoftDocs/architecture-center/docs/topics/high-performance-computing.md

 ### Azure Batch

-[Azure Batch](/azure/batch/batch-technical-overview) is a platform service for running large-scale parallel and high-performance computing (HPC) applications efficiently in the cloud.
+[Azure Batch](/azure/batch/batch-technical-overview) is a platform service for running large-scale parallel and HPC applications efficiently in the cloud.
 Azure Batch schedules compute-intensive work to run on a managed pool of virtual machines, and can automatically scale compute resources to meet the needs of your jobs.

 SaaS providers or developers can use the Batch SDKs and tools to integrate HPC applications or container workloads with Azure, stage data to Azure, and build job execution pipelines.